wighawag/hardhat-deploy/README.md

 ```

 As you can see the BRE passed in has 2 new fields :
-- namedAccounts that is an object where keys are names and value are addresses.
+- getNamedAccounts a function that return a promise to an object where keys are names and value are addresses.
 It is parsed from the namedAccounts configuration (see namedAccounts)
 - deployments which contains functions to access past deployment or save new one, as well as helpers functions